We may earn affiliate commissions for the recommended products. Learn more.

 These intrusive software components often accompany bundled software installations, downloads from torrenting websites, or may even arrive through infected email attachments.
 It's crucial to address these signs promptly to ensure the security of your web browsing experience.

 Particularly nasty hijackers include spyware, like keyloggers, to steal user data, which could result in financial damages.
-In this article, we'll explain how to remove browser hijackers from your device and provide tips on staying safe in the future.
+In this guide, I explain how to remove browser hijackers from your browser, like Chrome, and provide tips on staying safe in the future.

 What is browser hijacking?

-Browser hijackers are a nasty piece of software that modifies web browser settings.
-They display tons of ads, redirect to shady websites to increase their advertising revenue, or even steal sensitive browsing information.
+Browser hijackers are malicious programs that modify web browser settings.
+They display tons of ads, redirect to shady websites to increase their advertising revenue, or even steal sensitive information.
 Others install unwanted extensions or toolbars, as seen in the image below.

 How do I get rid of a browser hijacker?